aarlin/valorant-discord-stats/README.md

 ## Build Docker Image

+Change line `dg, err := discordgo.New("Bot " + Token)` by replacing TOKEN with Discord bot token

 1. Run `docker build -t valorant-discord-stats .`
 2. Run `docker images` and locate the Image ID for valorant-discord-stats
 3. Run `docker run -it <Image ID>` OR `docker run -d <Image ID>`
 4. Use `docker ps` for currently running processes

+## Todos

+- [ ] make unique command call so there is no collision with other bots
+- [ ] create online on x number of server as status
+- [ ] add agent to last game
+- [ ] fix placement for deathmatch
+- [ ] fix token replacement issue
+- [ ] look into weapon stats

 ## References